 - Were checks issued without authorization?

-- Are there unauthorized transfers out of the account, or has anybody made unauthorized withdrawals?
+- Are there unauthorized transfers out of the account, or did anybody make unauthorized cash withdrawals?

-Reconciling your account also helps you identify issues that might need attention.
-For example, you might need to reevaluate how you handle cash flow and accounts receivable, or you might need to change your recordkeeping system and the accounting processes you use.
+Reconciling your account also helps you identify internal administrative issues that need attention.
+For example, you might need to reevaluate how you handle cash flow and accounts receivable, or perhaps change your record-keeping system and the accounting processes you use.

-- Know how much you really have available in your accounts
+- Knowing how much cash you really have available in your accounts

-- Avoid bouncing checks (or making failed electronic payments) to partners and suppliers
+- Avoiding bounced checks (or failing to make electronic payments) to partners and suppliers

-- Avoid bank fees for insufficient funds or going into lines of credit when you don’t really need to
+- Avoiding bank fees for insufficient funds or using lines of credit when you don’t really need to

-- Know if customer payments have bounced or failed and if any action is needed
+- Knowing if customer payments have bounced or failed, and determining if any action is needed

-- Make sure everything is going into your accounting system properly
+- Making sure every transaction gets entered into your accounting system properly